English language labs are the hipsters of the digital classroom, bringing tech into ed before #edtech was even a thing.

 Requirements: No need to download or install anything here—all you need is access to the FluentU website.
 From there, you can use materials online or download materials to go.
-However, if desired, you and your students can download the FluentU iPhone App (Android App coming very soon!).
+However, if desired, you and your students can download the FluentU iPhone app or Android app.

 You’ll find music videos, movie trailers, musical numbers from cinema and theater, kids’ singalongs, commercials, YouTube clips and much, much more.

 FluentU exposes students to many different kinds of English voices and topics.
 Students can use the interactive subtitles to see every word spoken in a clip before and during the video clip, and they have immediate access to the words’ definitions, usages and pronunciations.
 The addition of video content turns the exercises into more engaging sessions and helps learners understand context better.

 On FluentU, all the videos are sorted by skill level and are carefully annotated for students.
 Words come with example sentences and definitions.
 Students will be able to add them to their own vocabulary lists, and even see how the words are used in other videos.

 For example, if a student taps on the word “brought,” they’ll see this:

 There are also plenty of active learning tools for students, like multimedia flashcards and fun games like “fill in the blank.”

 Learn mode lets you keep track of the progress that your individual students, and class as a whole, are making with each video and its unique set of vocabulary and grammar.
 FluentU will evaluate the assignments for you, making homework a breeze.
 Using the numbers FluentU gives you, you can identify student strengths and weaknesses and arrange to touch on these further in class and with the program.